How To Get Into Menlo School: Your Ultimate Admissions Guide

 How hard is it to get into Menlo School?

-Menlo School admission is highly selective as it seeks to accept only the best, most talented, and most diverse students.
+Menlo School admission is highly selective, with an estimated acceptance rate of less than 10%.
+They accept only the best, most talented, and most diverse students.
 There are many components considered in the evaluation of applicants.
-Aspiring students are not only assessed by their academic performance but also by their personal character as demonstrated by their ability to express themselves through the interview and the recommendations from their teachers.
-Writing skills are highly valued and evaluated through essays and the Writing Sample, an online proctored test by Test Innovators.
+Aspiring students are not only assessed by their academic performance but also by their personal character, as demonstrated by their ability to express themselves through the interview and the recommendations from their teachers.
+The committee evaluates candidates based on academic transcripts, the Star Assessment, and proctored writing samples.

 Applying to Menlo is a personal journey as you get to reflect on how you have been performing academically and evaluate your values and goals in life.
 Your desire to get into Menlo demonstrates that you are ready to take on greater challenges.
 To become successful, you need to know what your strengths and weaknesses are to maximize your potential and improve in other areas.
 Our holistic admissions process will help take you to the next level by making sure that you are well-prepared.
 Our educational consultants will design a bespoke package that is built on your experiences, achievements, and interests.

-1. Set up a Ravenna Account and provide all the necessary information.
+1. Inquiry: Set up a Ravenna account and register for preview days.

-Short Answer and Essay Questions for Parents and Students
+Short Answer and Essays for Parents and Students

 Teacher Recommendations